roberttk01/TensorFlowTutorial/README.md

 ##### Note converning requirements:
 In the original Sentdex tutorial series, he uses the TensorFlow-gpu package.
-Due to the hardware that is being run locally while going through this tutorial, I found it worked better for myself if I used the TensorFlow compiled for the CPU and my GPU was still using Cuda 2.0, not the 3.0 needed for TensorFlow, so there will be slight dicrepencies throughout the TensorFlow section of this series.
+Due to the hardware that is being run locally while going through this tutorial, I found it worked better for myself if I used the TensorFlow compiled for the CPU and my GPU was still using Cuda 2.0, not the 3.0 needed for TensorFlow, so there will be slight discrepancies throughout the TensorFlow section of this series.

 ### Sections